X-sky/X-press/src/coding/rust/the-rust-programming-language.md

 Unlike tups, every element of an array must have the **SAME** type. `let x = ["string", 2]` cause a syntax error.

-And unlike arrays in some other language, arrays have a _fixed_ length.
+And unlike arrays in some other languages, arrays have a _fixed_ length.
 If you’re unsure whether the collection has a fixed number of elements, chances are you should use a vector, a similar collection type provided by the standard library that is allowed to grow or shrink in size.

 ```rust
 fn main() {